EduardPolishchuk/CacheTask/README.md

 #Details:
 Implement cache service.
 Cache entries (objects) – simple custom class with one String field.
 Your cache service should have 2 methods: get and put.

-Your cache service should fit next requirements:
+Cache services should fit next requirements:

     Max Size = 100 000;
     Eviction policy;